romhml/compodium/README.md

 ## Features

-- **Simple Setup:** Easily integrates into your Nuxt app with minimal configuration.
+- **Easy Setup and Use:** Easily integrates into your Nuxt app with minimal configuration.
 Customize only when needed by creating examples or defining default props.
 - **HMR Support:** Enables real-time updates with HMR for faster development.
-- **Default UI Collections:** Includes pre-configured collections for your UI libraries.
+- **Default UI Collections:** Comes with pre-configured collections for your UI libraries.

 ## Quick Setup